-Inflation Salary increases, including inflation Investment rate of return 2.5 % 3.5% - 5.95 % 6.75 %, net of plan investment expenses including inflation Mortality rates Pre-Retirement: RP-2014 White Collar Employee Rates to age 80, White Collar Healthy Annuitant Rates at ages 81 and older projected with Scale BB to 2020.
+6.75 %, net of plan investment expenses

+Pre-Retirement: RP-2014 White Collar

+Employee Rates to age 80, White Collar Healthy Annuitant Rates at ages 81 and older projected with Scale BB to 2020.

 Post-Retirement: RP-2014 White Collar Employee Rates to age 49, White Collar Annuitant Rates at ages 50 and older projected with Scale BB to 2020; males 1% increase compounded from ages 70 to 90; females setback 3 years with 1.5% increase compounded from ages 65 to 70 and 2.0% increase compounded from ages 75 to 90.

 Post-Disablement: RP-2014 Disabled Mortality Rates projected with Scale BB to 2020; 115% of rates for males and females.

-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2012 through June 30, 2016.
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the four-year period from July 1, 2012 through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study are as follows:

-Mortality Rates (Pre-retirement, post- retirement, healthy and disabled) Updated to a more current mortality table - RP-2014 projected to 2020 Retirement Rates Lowered rates at older ages and changed final retirement from 70 to 75 Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability Rates Adjusted rates to better match experience Salary Scale No change Discount Rate Decrease rate from 7.00% to 6.75%
+Mortality Rates (Pre-retirement, postretirement, healthy and disabled) Updated to a more current mortality table - RP-2014 projected to 2020 changed final retirement from 70 to 75 at each year age and service through 9 years of service